ucsb-cs156/w22/_lectures/lect08.md

   - Anonymous Inner Classes
 * This is why the pace of the homeworks is so fast.

-# Also coming soon: being introduced to the legacy code projects
+# Also coming soon (probably tomorrow night in section): being introduced to the legacy code projects

 The jpa03 and jpa04 exercises are warm up exercises for working with the legacy code projects